koheishingai/blog/_posts/2013-08-12-nitrous-io-stories-ryan-smith-and-heroku-wilson-smith.md

 ### Who are you and what do you do?

 My name is Ryan Smith, my online alias is [@ryandotsmith](https://twitter.com/ryandotsmith).
 My background is in Mathematics but I have been working with computers since an early age.
 For the last few years I have been building infrastructure at [Heroku](http://heroku.com).
 I have worked on queueing infrastructure, billing, DNS, log delivery, system metrics, and helping customers with performance problems.
-I had the opportunity to work on the entire stack.
 A few weeks ago I left Heroku to start a productionization consultation company with my good friend Bobby Wilson.
 Our company name is [Wilson & Smith](http://wilsonandsmith.com) and we specialize in helping growing business scale their team and software operations.

 ### What hardware do you use?